-The Trustees of St. John's are committed to ensuring that the School, 6th Form and the College offer a safe and secure environment for all its learners and staff.
-We are determined that St. John's will be a place where all learners can flourish r regardless of ability, social, cultural or ethnic background.
+The Trustees of St. John's are committed to ensuring that both the School, 6th Form and the College offer a safe and secure environment for all its learners, learners and staff.
+We are determined that St. John's will be a place where all learners can flourish regardless of ability, social, cultural or ethnic background.
 In order to make this intention a reality the Trustees have issued a clear policy that is actively promoted throughout St. John's.
-A copy of this policy will be made available on request when parents / carers visit St. John's or to any parent / carer of a young person attending the School, 6th Form or College.
+A copy of this policy will be made available on request when parents / carers visit the School or to any parent / carer of a young person attending St. John's.